jmandel/smart-imaging/README.md

 Pre-specified configurations are controlled by files in [`./server/config`](./server/config).
 They can change the behavior of the server to help you test out specific scenarios.
 For example:

   * `/smart-sandbox` configuration is backed by [`./server/config/smart-sandbox.json`](./server/config/smart-sandbox.json), which means that it will introspect access tokens against SMART's sandbox authorization server, so clients must use https://launch.smarthealthit.org to get an access token before making imaging requests.
-  * `/open` configuration is backed by [`./server/config/open.json`](./server/config/open.json), which means that it will ignore access tokens entirely an just use a hard-coded introspection response.
+  * `/open` configuration is backed by [`./server/config/open.json`](./server/config/open.json), which means that it will ignore access tokens entirely and just use a hard-coded introspection response.
 Similarly, it will ignore patient matching and always return the same set of images.
 These behaviors can be very handy for debugging.
   * For other keys, see [`./server/config`](./server/config)

 ### Dynamic Configuration (`https://imaging.argo.run/dyn/:encoded/fhir`)